alix-gao/os/README.md

 this is an example: https://www.asus.com/support/FAQ/1013017

 ### step 2. format bootable USB flash disk
-use "HP USB disk storage format tool" to format USB flash disk with bootable FAT32.
+use "flashboot" to format USB flash disk with bootable FAT32.
 #### a. install flashboot
 master/attachment/flashboot-2.3a-setup.exe
 #### b. run flashboot and choose "MiniOS"